 "PADI to me is like McDonald's Hamburgers, you can t deny the ability for McDonald's to provide a specific average quality of burger world wide.
 The same is true of PADI anywhere in the world you can find a PADI facility that will provide you a predictable type of dive experience."

 My position on this is that this is not an insult, only the acceptance, that, if you teach towards a certain range, your divers and instructors are for the most part going to lie within that range.
 This could open the perception that the problem with the PADI motto, To teach the world to Dive" is clearly not everyone in the world is capable of diving, nor should they.
 Do you by attempting to teach the world to dive actually prevent the sport from developing to a form were it remains fun and challenging?
 Does teaching the world to dive means you focus on the average person, which leaves you to dropping the poor diver and limiting the experience of the above average student?
 Does focusing on the average person lead to a higher profit return?
 Yes, focusing your money making efforts on the average will reward you with higher short end return.

-I found the difference in paperwork requirement is much greater in PADI than in SDI.
+I found the difference in paperwork requirement is much greater in PADI then in SDI.
 The demand for paperwork does little to improve an instructor's teaching ability or a student's retention ability.
 Outside of the need to exclude undo legal liability all organizations are paperwork heavy.